Kitura/kitura.dev/en/starter/leverageDocker.md

    `docker run -i -t -v /Users/olivieri/git/Kitura/:/root/Kitura ibmcom/swift-ubuntu:latest /bin/bash`

-4. Now you have access to the same source code files from your OS X system and Docker container.
-You can compile and test your code on OS X and also on Linux with minimal effort.
+4. Now you have access to the same source code files from your macOS system and Docker container.
+You can compile and test your code on macOS and also on Linux with minimal effort.

 # Expose Kitura's Port in Docker Container to Host Machine